The Ultimate Guide to Passing Your South Carolina Road Test

 The test itself is only 10-15 minutes.
 It will go by quickly, so take your time.
 Every minute counts and you’ll think and perform better if you don’t rush.
-In the next section, we’ll go over exactly what you should practice to be prepared to pass your road test 🙂
+In the next section, we’ll go over exactly what you should practice being prepared to pass your road test 🙂

 What will I be tested on for the South Carolina road test?